Click to grab your free copy of our Garden Tools Cheat Sheet!

 40. Lady Godiva Pumpkin

-Lady Godiva pumpkins are famously distinguished due to their soft shell which produces seeds that are ready to eat right out of the fruit.
-Their attractive skin has yellow-orange rings with green stripes, making them ideal for decorations and festivals.
+Lady Godiva pumpkins are famously distinguished due to their soft shell, which produces seeds ready to eat right out of the fruit.

-The seeds of the Lady Godiva pumpkin can easily be eaten straight out of the fruit.
-If you want an additional taste, you can also roast the seeds.
-Once roasted, dip the seeds in some olive oil and throw a pinch of salt for additional flavors and taste.
+Once burned, dip the roots in olive oil and throw a pinch of salt for different flavors and tastes.
 These pumpkins are high in nutrition and perfect for your family.
 It requires at least 105 days for the vines to yield fruits.

 Click here to buy them on Amazon.